California Coastal Commission approves outdoor concert project, to be located next to Marriott Marquis Marina.

 Port of San Diego Commissioner Marshall Merrifield addressed the Coastal Commission shortly after state agency’s formal presentation.
 He boasted the project’s artistic and cultural contributions to the San Diego waterfront.

-Also speaking to the Coastal Commission were San Diego Symphony CEO Martha Gilmer and Port of San Diego CEO Rhonda Coniglio.
+Also speaking to the Coastal Commission were San Diego Symphony CEO Martha Gilmer and Port of San Diego CEO Randa Coniglio.

 Access and environmental responsibility are two priorities for the permanent performance park, Gilmer told coastal commissioners.